 - intermediate to low signal central component (fluid)

-- surrounding bone marrow lower signal than normal due to oedema
+- surrounding bone marrow of lower signal than normal due to oedema

-- enhancement both bone marrow, abscess margins periosteum and adjacent soft tissues
+- post contrast enhancement of bone marrow, abscess margins, periosteum and adjacent soft tissue collections

 - bone marrow oedema